Movable Goat Fence

 What is rotational grazing?

-Rotational grazing is a method of managing pasture for your livestock so they are always grazing in healthy areas.
+Rotational grazing is a method of managing pasture for your livestock so they are always grazing in fresh and clean areas.
 It works by moving your animals from one section of land to another to avoid overgrazing.

 Moving a herd and the fence can be a bit overwhelming at first, but once you create a process, it will be easy to incorporate this practice into your monthly herd upkeep.